dictation-toolbox/dragonfly/dragonfly/engines/backend_kaldi/README.md

 ## Known Issues

 * Dictation is not processed or formatted, just returning raw lowercase text of the recognition.
-* `ListRef` support is not implemented.
+* `ListRef` is not fully supported; will only recognize initial elements of List.
 * macOS not supported currently.

-Please post if this is important to you.
+Please post if any of these is important to you.